 Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART)

-The Joint Office of Energy and Transportation (Joint Office) is developing the Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART), which will provide a centralized hub for collecting and analyzing electric vehicle (EV) charging infrastructure data.
+The Joint Office of Energy and Transportation (Joint Office) is developing the Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART), which will be the centralized hub for collecting the data required in 23 CFR 680.112.

 The objectives of EV-ChART are to: